MikeCorpus/Part-Timr_Employer/README.md

 * Tabs - switch between tabs to find the most suitable job for Part-Timr (Recently posted jobs, Location, Interest, etc.)
 * Detailed profile for both Part-Timr and Hirer.
 * Star Rating
+* Payment method

 ## Acknowledgments

 * God for providing me the wisdom to build this app.
-* Ray Wenderlich for the basic tutorials.
+* Ray Wenderlich for the CoreData tutorials.
-* AppCoda for the basic tutorials.
+* AppCoda for the Swift 3 tutorials.